EndoTaishi/CLASSIC/documentation/basicInputs.md

   - Grasses and crops have no stem mass so are given values of zero.
 - soilcmas Soil C mass per soil layer \f$[kg C m^{-2} ]\f$
 - litrmass Litter mass per soil layer \f$[kg C m^{-2} ]\f$
-  - Both litrmass and soilcmas are per PFT but also for bare ground (dimension is icc + 1, where icc is the number of CTEM PFTs)
+  - Both litrmass and soilcmas are per PFT but also the arrays contain two additional values: **bareground (icc + 1)**, where icc is the number of CTEM PFTs), and the **land use change (LUC) product pool (icc + 2)**.
+Soil C can be within the bare ground when land use change, competition or fire create bare ground that used to have vegetation.
+That C then continues to respire even though the vegetation have left that area.
+The LUC product pool represent the C that is converted into LUC products (soil C is 'furniture'- effectively a long lived C storage pool for the C removed from the landscape due to LUC whereas litter is 'paper', a short lived pool).
+The LUC C respires in response to environmental cues similar to litter and soil C in a manner similar to that material being in a landfill, for e.g.

 Specify initialization amounts for green leaf biomass, brown leaf biomass, stem biomass, litter and soil carbon mass for the CTEM PFTs.
 When growing vegetation from bare ground set these to zero or if no values are known.